- About Homelessness

 On the federal government side, there’s the McKinney-Vento Homeless Assistance Grants.
 This represents the largest federal investment in homeless assistance, and is responsible for funding many local shelter and housing programs.

 Soon, the McKinney-Vento program will undergo considerable change as a result of the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 In 2009, Congress passed the HEARTH Act which reauthorized the McKinney-Vento Homeless Assistance programs and made some considerable changes to the program.
-The changes outlined in the HEARTH Act will be implemented starting in late 2011 and early 2012, and include:
+The changes outlined in the HEARTH Act include:

 The U.S. Department of Health and Human Services also offers some homeless assistance services through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 As is commonly accepted, many people experiencing homelessness also experience mental health complications and/or addiction and abuse problems.